RogueWave/akana-ps-automation/README.md

 For instance, if you were creating a new database and did not want to see all of the statements but wanted to see informational messages, you would change the databaseLogger level to INFO.
 But, if there is an issue, you could set this level to DEBUG and see all of the SQL statements as they are being ran.

+`containerlog` has an extra setting of `TRACE`.
+This will run the Recipe Deployment Automation in debug mode.
+The is a very verbose setting and should be used with care.

 ### Container Monitoring